mefchristiansen/Youtube-To-Spotify-Playlist/README.md

 - Use the SAM cli to package and deploy to AWS Lambda

 After the script successfully executes, the Lambda function will run on a scheduled interval (1 hour by default) and add your newly liked Youtube video to the Spotify playlist.

+## Limitations

+This project uses https://github.com/ytdl-org/youtube-dl to extract a video's information to determine if it is a song or not, and Spotify's Web API to see if the corresponding track exists on Spotify.
+Be aware that the results are not always perfect, as videos that are songs may be missed, the incorrect title or artist is parsed from the video, the song may not exist on Spotify, or the Spotify API may match the video with the wrong track.